 Whether you are dealing with subterranean or drywood termites in your home, the following signs are going to be your biggest indicators to help you stop these little pests before they have a chance to cause significant amounts of damage to your home.

 1. Mud Tubes

 Mud tubes are created by subterranean termites.
-It gives these termites a way to travel and a source of moisture while they make their way to the most tasty parts of your home without becoming exposed or drying out.
-When identifying a mud tube, you may not see one visible termite.
-However if you were to disrupt the tube, you will get a glimpse of the termites scurrying back inside the tube towards safety.
+They give these termites a way to travel and a source of moisture while they make their way to the most tasty parts of your home without becoming exposed or drying out.
+When identifying a mud tube, you may not see any visible termites.
+However, if you were to disrupt the tube, you will get a glimpse of the termites scurrying back inside the tube towards safety.

-Mud Tubes are subterranean termites’ primary means of travel, and in all honesty is somewhat crafty in structure, much like an ant hill.
-These mud tubes are most visible when they are on flat and conspicuous surfaces such as walls, ceilings, floors, etc. They may also be present in the cracks and crevices of your home, so keep your eye out for those mud tubes, they are a sure sign of termites!
+Mud tubes are subterranean termites’ primary means of travel, and in all honesty are somewhat crafty in structure, much like an ant hill.
+These mud tubes are most visible when they are on flat and conspicuous surfaces such as walls, ceilings, floors, etc. They may also be present in the cracks and crevices of your home, so keep your eye out for those mud tubes—they are a sure sign of termites!